JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 3. **Bruno (usebruno/bruno on GitHub):** Bruno is a relatively new but promising open-source API client that aims to be a direct alternative to Postman.
 It focuses on a local-first approach, storing your collections directly in a file system (using a simple markup language called Bru) and emphasizing privacy.
 It supports REST and GraphQL and has a clean, developer-centric interface.
 It also plans to integrate with Git for collaboration.

-4. **HTTPie (httpie/httpie on GitHub):** This is a command-line HTTP client that is known for its user-friendly syntax.
+4. **HTTPie:** This is a [command-line HTTP client](https://github.com/httpie/cli) that is known for its user-friendly syntax.
 While it's a CLI tool and doesn't have a GUI like Postman, it's excellent for quick API testing and automation within scripts.
 It's fully open source and widely used.
-There's also a desktop app in development.
+There's also a [desktop app](https://github.com/httpie/desktop).

 5. **Restfox (flawiddsouza/Restfox on GitHub):** Restfox is a lightweight and fast open-source REST API client available as a desktop application for Windows, macOS, and Linux.
 It offers a clean interface, collections, history, and basic authentication.